jtablesaw/tablesaw/docs/userguide/ml/Uber K Means.md

 pickups = pickups.dropWhere(pickups.doubleColumn("lon").isLessThan(-74.05));
  ```

- Now, randomly select a subset of the data to work with.
-(This is purely to speed up graphing of the clusters later).
+ Now, randomly select a subset of 100,000 records to work with.
+(This is purely to speed up plotting of the clusters).

  ```Java
  pickups = pickups.sampleN(100000);